urbanplatform/ckan-custom-styling/README.md

           `docker container start/restart <name_of_ckan_container>`

-- To install ckanext-citiesQuest on local CKAN project:
+- To install ckanext-style_granada on local CKAN project:

      1. Activate your CKAN virtual environment, for example::